-In Montana, anyone injured by an intoxicated person may bring a personal injury claim directly against that individual.
-In certain situations, the injured person may also be able to bring a claim against the business that provided the alcohol to the intoxicated person, under "dram shop" laws.
-(Historical note: these laws get their name from the historical fact that alcohol was traditionally sold by a unit of measure called a "dram.")
+In Montana, anyone injured by an intoxicated person can bring a personal injury claim directly against that individual.
+And, in certain situations, the injured person can also bring a claim against the business or person who provided the alcohol to the intoxicated person.
+These types of claims against businesses are called "dram shop" claims and against non-vendors are called "social host liability" claims.

 In this article, we'll look at Montana's laws governing dram shop liability and the potential liability of social hosts after an alcohol-related accident.

-Montana Revised Statutes section 27-1-710—Montana's dram shop law—states that an alcohol vendor may be held liable for furnishing alcohol to a person who then causes injury to another, if any of the following circumstances exist:
+Montana Revised Statutes section 27-1-710—Montana's dram shop law—states that an alcohol vendor generally can't be held liable for furnishing alcohol to a person who then causes injury to another unless:

-Here is an example of Montana's dram shop law at work.
+Here's an example of Montana's dram shop law at work.
 Suppose that Dina stops by Tom's Tavern on her way home from work.
 She has several drinks at the tavern and becomes visibly intoxicated, slurring her speech, stumbling, and dropping her glass several times.
 Nevertheless, the tavern continues to serve her alcohol.
-Eventually, Dina gets up to leave but stumbles and falls against Paul, who is sitting on the bar stool beside Dina.
+Eventually, Dina gets up to leave but stumbles and falls against Paul, who is sitting on the barstool beside her.
 Paul is knocked to the floor and is injured.

-Paul may file a personal injury claim against Dina for injuring him.
-Under Montana's dram shop law, he may also file a claim against Tom's Tavern for serving alcohol to Dina after she became visibly intoxicated, leading to the accident.
-If Paul fell because the bar stool was unreasonably dangerous or defective, he might also have a premises liability claim against the tavern, a products liability claim against the manufacturer or seller of the bar stool, or both.
+Paul can file a personal injury claim against Dina for injuring him.
+And, under Montana's dram shop law, he can also file a claim against Tom's Tavern for serving alcohol to Dina after she became visibly intoxicated.

 Like other civil lawsuits in Montana, dram shop claims seek compensation in terms of money damages.
 Losses that are frequently pursued in these claims include:

 Like other civil claims for injury in Montana, a dram shop or social host liability claim must be filed within the state's three-year statute of limitations.
 However, because each case is different, you should always consult with an attorney as soon as possible after suffering an injury to ensure your rights are protected.